leoho/gloot-android-assignment/README.md

  - Handling of asynchronous fetching of data from an API.
  - Do not reinvent the wheel :)
  - Display some CSS/styling skills.

+## Submission notes:
+ -  If you are using a boilerplate, please submit the boilerplate code and your own code in different git commits, so that we may differentiate the two.
+ - Uploading the assignment to github and sending us the link is our preferred method of submission.
+However you may send the project as a zip file instead if github is not an option for you.